AK97/messengerbot/README.md

     "name": ""
 }
 ```
-with the relevant fields filled out. name can be anything of your choosing e.g. friendbot
+with the relevant fields filled out.
+Value for "name" can be anything of your choosing e.g. friendbot
-- Optionally, make a file 'users.json' in /assets that looks like this:
+- Optionally, make a file ```users.json``` in /assets that looks like this:
 ```javascript
 {
     "1234": "Alice",